 Natural food sources of vitamin D are few, but fortification, like in milk, helps children meet their overall requirements.

-I also chat with Dr. Taylor Wallace about the position paper from the National Osteoporosis Foundation in this episode of The Nourished Child.
+[Listen to my chat with Dr. Taylor Wallace about the position paper from the National Osteoporosis Foundation in this episode of The Nourished Child.]

 What Does Vitamin D Do?